nodejs/node/doc/api/assert.md

 > functions instead.

 If `message` is falsy, the error message is set as the values of `actual` and `expected` separated by the provided `operator`.
-If just the two `actual` and `expected` arguments are provided, `operator` will default to `'!='`.
-If `message` is provided as third argument it will be used as the error message and the other arguments will be stored as properties on the thrown object.
+If `operator` is falsy and no message is set, it'll default to `'!='`.
+If `message` is truthy the `operator` will default to `'fail'` and `message` will be used as error message.
+Other arguments will be stored as properties on the thrown object.
 If `stackStartFn` is provided, all stack frames above that function will be removed from stacktrace (see [`Error.captureStackTrace`]).
-If no arguments are given, the default message `Failed` will be used.

 ```js
 const assert = require('assert').strict;